 The How: Together for a Better Future

-Using futures and scenario design, we aim to activate the current knowledge about mental health to develop concrete alternatives to the current system.
-The concrete nature of the scenarios allows us to understand which changes we need to push for and which ones we should build together.
+Using futures and scenario design, we aim to activate the current knowledge about mental health to develop substantial alternatives to the current system.
+The tangible nature of the scenarios allows us to understand which changes we need to push for and which ones we should build together.

 The four shifts